 If the mention of a trip to the museum makes you think of stuffy exhibitions and school trips, well think again.
-This year's Museums at Night (taking place Thur May 15 – Sat May 17 2014), a series of after-hours events at some of the capital's biggest museums and quirky attractions, is offering Londoners some seriously special one-off experiences.
-This May, you could be discovering Handel House by candlelight, swinging 'til you drop at a 60s night, watching sci-fi movies under the stars, and getting the kids involved in a sleepover at Kensington Palace.
+This year's autumnal edition of 'Museums at Night' takes place from October 27-October 29 2016, with a series of after-hours events at some of the capital's best museums and unusual attractions.
+Pick some new favourites from the events below and sign up for a seriously special one-off experience.

 What is 'Museums and Night'?

 Part of a UK-wide festival, the London offering of 'Museums at Night' sees doors kept open after-hours of cultural venues across the city.
 It's a chance to see the treasures inside some of the best museums in a whole new light – in the dark.

 When is 'Museums at Night'?

 Luckily for all museum lovers, it happens twice a year: once in May and once in October, with this year's autumn edition running over the Halloween weekend (Thursday October 27 2016 - Saturday October 29 2016).